Distributed economic control of dynamically coupled networks: Introduction

-\emph{Contribution.} In this paper, we consider the synthesis of distributed algorithms under which dynamically coupled physical systems are regulated to a Nash equilibrium (NE) of a constrained convex game.
+\emph{Contribution.} In this paper, we consider the synthesis of distributed economic control algorithms under which dynamically coupled physical systems are regulated to a variational equilibrium (VE), a special type of Nash equilibrium (NE), of a constrained convex game.
+The game includes distributed separable optimization as a special case.
 We investigate two complementary cases where the physical dynamics are linear and nonlinear, respectively.

-For linear dynamics with controllable subsystems, we propose an indirect approach for the distributed algorithm design.
-We synthesize distributed update rules for auxiliary variables such that they asymptotically converge to an NE of the game of interest, but their evolution is not restricted by the inherent physical dynamics.
+For linear dynamics with controllable subsystems, we propose an indirect approach for the distributed economic control algorithm design.
+We synthesize distributed update rules for auxiliary variables such that they asymptotically converge to a VE of the game of interest, but their evolution is not restricted by the inherent physical dynamics.
 The distributed decision-making update rule extends the projected discontinuous dynamics in \cite{AC-EM-JC:2016} from convex optimization to convex games.
-We then design a no-communication distributed control law such that the states and inputs of the physical dynamics asymptotically keep track of the auxiliary variables and thus asymptotically converge to the same NE of the game.
-The distributed control law is new.
-The designed algorithm is verified by an optimal power flow problem.
+We then design a novel distributed control law such that the states and inputs of the physical dynamics keep track of the auxiliary variables and thus asymptotically converge to the same VE of the game.
+The designed algorithm is verified by a multi-zone building temperature regulation problem.
+The simulation demonstrates that, compared with the hierarchical control scheme, the proposed economic control scheme can significantly reduce efficiency loss.

-For nonlinear dynamics in the strict-feedback form, we develop a direct approach for the distributed algorithm design without introducing auxiliary variables.
+For nonlinear dynamics in the strict-feedback form, we develop a direct approach without introducing auxiliary variables.
 In particular, we perform a sequence of coordinate transformations such that each subsystem is converted into the one where its first state is driven by a primal-dual dynamics and it is followed by a chain of integrators.
-We then design a distributed control law such that the integrators are stabilized and the primal-dual dynamics asymptotically converges to an NE of the game of interest.
+We then design a distributed control law such that the integrators are stabilized and the primal-dual dynamics asymptotically converges to a VE of the game of interest.
 The algorithm and its analysis developed for this case are novel.
-The proposed algorithm is verified by a multi-zone building temperature regulation problem.
+The proposed algorithm is verified by an optimal power flow problem.

 Preliminary results of this paper were published in \cite{YL-MZ:NECSYS2015Privacy}, where the case of nonlinear dynamics was not investigated, no case study was included, and the proofs were omitted.